dreampiggy/functional.js/README.md

 # Functional.js

-> At now we use JavaScript to explain
+> Functional syntax sugar and more, for JavaScript

 ## Why Functional?